pimcore/pimcore/docs/Development_Documentation/03_Documents/03_Navigation.md

 Consequently, they can be regarded in an individual (partial) view script for the navigation, but will be ignored by the default render() methods.

-## Using the navigation helper with sites.
+## Using the Navigation Helper with Sites.

 For example:
 ```php